 Lisa Goren was born in California and raised in NYC.
-And yet, she has dreamed of Polar landscapes since she was in her teens.
+And yet she has dreamed of Polar landscapes since she was in her teens.
 Her first trip took her to Antarctica where she was inspired and captivated by the landscape.
-She has also traveled to Iceland, Alaska, and the High Arctic to increase her understanding of the Polar Regions.
+Later travels to Iceland, Alaska, increased her love for the Polar Regions.
 Her watercolors show an unfamiliar landscape in a new light.
 By using vibrant colors and taking risks with different surfaces, she makes the viewer reevaluate their understanding of both these landscapes and their beliefs in the potential of the medium.
 Her works create questions about the nature of abstraction and our planet as many of her pieces are representations of unfamiliar, threatened terrains.
-Her work was recently written up in the New York Times https://www.nytimes.com/interactive/2015/03/27/travel/muse-in-hot-pursuit-of-ice-and-cold.html?_r=0.

 Lisa’s work can be found in personal collections worldwide, from Australia to Iceland, and the United States.
 Her place on the 2013 Arctic Circle Residency was chronicled in an article she wrote for the New York Times (http://nyti.ms/1PAO5mr) and led her to her next phase of her Polar work.
 She had two pieces in “Gaia – Les femmes et l’ecologie” in Paris to coincide with the COP21 Climate talks.
 Recently, her Google Talk (http://bit.ly/lisagorengoogle